aculich/bp-telemetry-experimental/NEXT.md

     - You may need to reinstall the v6 extension; session management might work without it, but reinstalling is recommended.
     - First goal is to get this working on your machine and produce at least one example output.
     - After that, use the current scripts plus the Markdown writer/monitor as the foundation to build a new Python server that reads from the workspace databases and the global database, writes outputs, and then we can spin up DuckDB.
+    - Ben is considering either jumping into the claude code implementation to match our new pattern (session start/end from hooks to emulate the cursor extension, then file watching the .jsonl to capture traces)

 ---

 - Relevant Files (subset, might be more)
-    - src/processing/cursor/markdown_writer.py — reads Blueplane telemetry DB and writes per-workspace Markdown
+    - src/processing/cursor/markdown_writer.py — reads Cursor workspace `state.vscdb` and writes per-workspace Markdown
-    - src/processing/cursor/markdown_monitor.py — watches DB changes (watchdog/poll) and triggers writes with debounce
+    - src/processing/cursor/markdown_monitor.py — watches Cursor DB changes (watchdog/poll) and triggers writes with debounce
     - src/processing/cursor/README_MARKDOWN.md — implementation summary and usage notes
-    - server.py — integrates/starts the Markdown monitor alongside the telemetry server
+    - src/processing/server.py — integrates/starts the Markdown monitor alongside the telemetry server
     - Workspace output path: <workspace>/.history/{workspace_hash}_{timestamp}.md (ensure .history exists)

 - Shared understanding